zhujinliang/server-log-process/README.md

 Process server log of apache and nginx to get statistics.

+Cut Nginx and Apache log to files every day.

+Get information as you want from access log.

 ## How to use
-Put these code into cron job(cron -e):
+Put these code into cron job(crontab -e):

     # cut nginx access log to files